 People

-Melina obtained her doctorate at the Tizard Centre, University of Kent, under the Supervision of Professor Rachel Forrester Jones and Professor Michelle McCarthy.
-Her thesis explored Tourette’s syndrome, stigmatisation and interventions to combat marginalisation through education, contact and advocacy.
+Melina completed her doctorate at the Tizard Centre, University of Kent, under the supervision of Professor Rachel Forrester‑Jones and Professor Michelle McCarthy.
+Her PhD examined the stigmatisation of Tourette’s syndrome and evaluated interventions—including education, advocacy, and contact‑based strategies—to reduce marginalisation and promote social inclusion.

 Links to publicly accessible reports; academic publications available on request.